-EVALUATION RUBRICS for PROJECT Phase II: Interim Evaluation 2 No. Parameters Marks Poor Fair Very Good Outstanding PHASE-II IN TERIM EVALUATION - 2 (2 25 MARKS) 2-f Application of engineering knowledge [CO2] [Individual Assessment] 10 Have very little idea as how to choose and use modern engineering tools.
-The student does not know how to apply engineering knowledge on the design and the methodology adopted.
-Application of engineering knowledge in the project is poor.
-Difficulty to identify the skills and modern engineering tools that could be used in achieving the objectives.
-The student able to apply some basic knowledge and not able to show the design procedure and the methodologies adopted.
-Able to correctly identify the skills and modern engineering tools applicable to the project work.
-The student is able to show application of engineering knowledge in the design and methodologies to a good extent possible.
+EVALUATION RUBRICS for PROJECT Phase II: Interim Evaluation 2 No. Parameters Marks Poor Fair Very Good Outstanding PHASE-II IN TERIM EVALUATION - 2 (2 5 MARKS) 2-f Application of engineering knowledge [CO2] [Individual Assessment] 10 The student does not know how to apply engineering engineering tools that could be used in achieving the objectives Able to correctly identify the skills and modern engineering tools applicable to the project work.
+The student is able to show application of engineering transmission and the design are design.
 Proper selection and effective use of possible techniques, skills and modern engineering tools applicable to the project work.
 Excellent knowledge in design procedure.
 The student is able to apply engineering knowledge to the problem and develop solutions.
-(0 3 Marks) (4 6 Marks) (7 - 9 Marks) (10 Marks) 2-g Involvement of individual members [CO3] [Individual Assessment] 5 No active involvement in the project.
-The student does not show any interest.
-No Individual participation in the project work.
-The student shows some extent of individual contribution.
-Limited to some of the tasks.
-Provide productive suggestions for the betterment of the project.
-The individual contribution is obvious.
-The student has good volume of contribution in main activities of the project.
+(0 3 Marks) (4 6 Marks) (7 - 9 Marks) (10 Marks) 2-g Involvement of individual members [CO3] [Individual Assessment] 5 • The student does not show any interest. • The student shows some suggestions for the betterment of the project.The individual contribution is obvious.
 Active involvement and provide productive suggestions in interactions with the supervisor.
 Student acting as the prime technical lead and has excellent contribution to the project.
-(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-h Results and inferences upon execution [CO3] [Group Assessment] 5 Expected outcomes are not achieved yet.
-The team is incapable to originate any inferences on the issues observed.
-Any kind of remarks or Only a few of the expected outcomes are achieved.
+(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-h Results and inferences upon execution [CO3] [Group Assessment] 5 achieved yet. outcomes are achieved.
 Limited inferences are made on the observed issues.
-No additional work suggested.
-Many of the expected outcomes are achieved.
+No additional work Many of the expected outcomes are achieved.
 Many observations and inferences are made and attempts are taken to identify the issues.
 Most of the specified outcomes are met.
 Extensive studies are done and inferences drawn.
 Most of the issues are addressed and solutions suggested.

 studies are not made. • Some suggestions are made for further work. • Clear and effective suggestions made for further work.
 (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) 2-i Documentation and presentation.
 [CO4] [Individual assessment] 5 Presentation lacks clarity.
 The individual student has no idea on the presentation.
-The presentation is of poor quality.
-Overall presentation quality needs to be improved Individual performance desires to be enhanced.
-Performance is satisfactory.
-Presentation is clearly structured and appropriate to the audience.
-The individual presentation and performance are very good.
-Presentation is well structured and follows the conventions in the field.
-The individual's presentation is done professionally and the performance is excellent.
-(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 25 marks
+The presentation is of poor quality. • Individual performance structured and appropriate to structured and follows the conventions in the field.
+The individual's presentation is done (0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Marks) Total - 25 marks